bluesky/tiled/docs/source/explanations/compression.md

 Also, notice the line

 ```
-x-compression-stats: time=0.27,ratio=169.49
+server-timing: compress;time=0.27;ratio=169.49, app;dur=6.7
 ```

-where the server reports the compression ratio (higher is better) and the time in milliseconds that it cost to compress it.
+where the server reports the compression ratio (higher is better) and the time in milliseconds that it cost to compress it, beside other metrics.

 In the next example, the server's Python environment has the Python package `zstandard` installed.
 It will prefer to use the superior algorithm `zstd` if